-The program begins with a two-semester foundation that spans clinical theory and research and ends with a core course on trauma-informed individual and organizational interventions.
+The program begins with a two-semester foundation that spans clinical theory and research and ends with a core course on trauma-informed interventions.
 Concurrent with their coursework, students engage in a dissertation workshop that helps guide them through the first stages of the dissertation project.
 Near the end of the first year, students are matched with a dissertation chair who shepherds them through the remainder of the dissertation process.

-- Clinical Theory I: Psychodynamic, Relational, Attachment and Neurobiology Theories
+- Clinical Theory I: Psychodynamic, Relational, Attachment, and Neurobiology Theories

-- Clinical Theory II: Behavioral and Cognitive Behavioral Theories
+- Clinical Theory II: Behavioral and Cognitive Behavioral Theories and Integrative Practices

 - Research Methods I: Research Design and Quantitative Inquiry